Course Outline

 Overview of Pricing Psychology for Government

-- Methods for inviting price comparisons
+- Strategies for inviting price comparisons in public procurement

-- Audience-matching approaches to pricing
+- Audience-matching strategies to ensure fair and transparent pricing

-- The syllables effect on price perception
+- The syllables effect on consumer perception of price

-- The impact of adding cents to prices
+- The impact of adding cents to prices for transparency

 - The verticality effect in displaying prices

-Framing Strategies for Pricing in the Public Sector
+Framing Strategies for Pricing for Government

-- Gain-framing strategies with 9-ending prices
+- Using gain-framing with 9-ending prices to enhance appeal

-Offering Sales and Discounts in Government Services
+Offering Product Sales and Discounts for Government

-- The subtraction principle for discounts
+- The subtraction principle in discount calculations

 - Ensuring ease of discount computation for transparency